 \paragraph{Organization of the paper} Section~\ref{sec:preliminaries} elucidates the notations and terminology pertinent to VIs.
-Section~\ref{sec:opconex} introduces the \opconex{}~method for solving the deterministic version of FCVIs problem~\eqref{eq:FCVI}.
-In Section~\ref{sec:stoch_opconex}, we extend the extrapolation approach to tackle (fully) stochastic FCVIs.
-Section~\ref{sec:adaptive FCVI} proposes the optimal \adopconex{}~method for smooth FCVIs that does not require bound on the dual multipliers.
-In Section~\ref{sec:saddle}, we apply our methods for convex-concave saddle point problems with coupling constraints.
-We wrap-up with conclusions in Section \ref{sec:conclusion}.
+Section~\ref{sec:adaptive FCVI} introduces the \adopconex{}~method for solving the smooth deterministic FCVI problem~\eqref{eq:FCVI}.
+In Section~\ref{sec:Deterministic-simple-PD}, we propose the \sopconex{} method and show its convergence for nonsmooth and stochastic FCVIs.
+Section~\ref{sec:dstoch_opconex} proposes the \opconex{}~method for nonsmooth or stochastic FCVIs that significantly improves over the convergence rate guarantees of \sopconex{} method.
+In Section~\ref{sec:saddle}, we exhibit our methods for convex-concave saddle point problems with coupling constraints and show the first complexity analysis for such problems.
+We wrap up with conclusions in Section \ref{sec:conclusion}.

-\section{Notation and Preliminaries}
+\subsection{Notation and Preliminaries}